Click on the tabs below to navigate this site.

 Pa Family Support Alliance (PFSA) and the Commonwealth of Pennsylvania recognize April as National Child Abuse Prevention Month and is committed to working with professionals, families, and communities across Pennsylvania to advocate and educate for the prevention child abuse and neglect.
 Through collective and strategic partnerships, we believe that communities can be strengthened to help protect children and support families.

-Throughout April PFSA will host several events and activities during the month of April to call attention to the prevalence of child abuse and how private organizations, public entities, and individuals can work together to prevent and stop it.
+Throughout April PFSA will host several events and activities during the month to call attention to the prevalence of child abuse and how private organizations, public entities, and individuals can work together to prevent and stop it.

 Children are our most precious resource, and they deserve to be loved and protected and grow up in an environment that is free from abuse and neglect.
 That is why we have designed all our events and activities to not only elevate the ongoing work that our organization and child advocates are undertaking but also educate attendees and participants so that they leave feeling empowered to protect Pennsylvania’s children.